hilt86/NAGBOT/README.md

 ### 4 Credits

+Original concept from [Ryan Huber](https://slack.engineering/distributed-security-alerting-c89414c992d6) but he took too long to open source his version so we decided to make our own!

 This project is a student project for a [University of Southern Queensland](https//www.usq.edu.au) Undergraduate Subject  CSC3600.
 Any opinions expressed are our own and do not necessarily represent policy of USQ.

 **Project Members**